Emelieh21/railax-take-it-easy/README.md

 ### What Is an Average Value?
 Inspect Sound Values in R

+---DOCS IN PROGRESS!---

 We collected some live stream sound values from our sensor in R and explored the values.

 It seems that the value does not often go over 600 (the original value we had in mind to set as a trigger), even in a noisy room.
 Therefore we put the trigger now at 400.

 ![image](./assets/plot-sound-values.png)

-### Read the Sound Values in Python & Play the MP3 File
+### Read the Noise Levels in Python & Play the MP3 File when They Get too High

+---DOCS IN PROGRESS!---

 In the [noise_mp3_reaction_python.py](noise_mp3_reaction_python.py) you can find the script that makes the mp3 go off every time the sound sensor hit a value over 400 more than three times.

 ### Convert DB API Data to GTFS

+---DOCS IN PROGRESS!---

 To make it easy to work with the data in R via the [gtfsr library](https://github.com/ropensci/gtfsr) - we converted the Fahrplan API data for this month into GTFS data - with the help of [this python script](https://github.com/patrickbr/db-api-to-gtfs).